johannschopplich/nuxt-api-party/docs/api/openapi-types.md

 # OpenAPI Type Helpers

-Nuxt API Party generates a powerful unified type interface for each service that provides comprehensive access to all endpoint information.
+Nuxt API Party generates a unified type interface for each service that provides comprehensive access to all endpoint information.
 This interface follows the pattern `Service<Path, Method>` and serves as your single source of truth for API type information:

 ```ts
 import type { PetStore } from '#nuxt-api-party'